 You may want to explain to your client that:

 Reasonable health – assumes that you are feeling okay health wise, but not brilliant.
-You have managed to give up smoking, but you take tablets for high cholesterol and blood pressure.
+You have managed to give up smoking, and you take medication for Type 2 Diabetes.

-Challenging health – assumes that your health is struggling.
-You have managed to give up smoking, and although you take tablets for high blood pressure and cholesterol, it is the more serious condition such as Parkinsons that is impacting on your activities of daily living.
+Challenging health – assumes that your health is struggling as a result of a more serious condition such as Parkinsons that is impacting on your activities of daily living.

 *The Continuous Mortality Investigation (2017).